Board Responsibility & Liability

 - Information

-security analyst job positions in the U.S. are expected to grow 31 percent
+security analyst job positions in the U.S. are expected to grow 31% between 2019 and 2029.
+(Bureau

 of Labor Statistics)